 Here's the 3A Girls at the celebration...just missing Jessica's oldest.

-For the favors, I did mini canvases a paint brush and paint pods to carry out the watercolor theme.
+For the favors, I created this favor sign to match her invitation.
+I did mini canvases, a paint brush and paint pods to carry out the watercolor theme.

 We're so happy to have been given these last 15 months with Rollins and cannot wait to see her life unfold.
 I could not have dreamed up a better addition to complete our little family!